rpede/aspnet_security/graphql.md

 ### Using Session

-To implement `GetMe()` top-level resolver with dynamic data, we need to information from session.
+To implement `GetMe()` top-level resolver with dynamic data, we need to get information from session.
+But lets try it first with a hardcoded id.

 Add a method to convert query model to GraphQL model in [UserGql](api/GraphQL/Types/UserGql.cs)